onosproject/sdran-docs/install.md

 **Note: RIC does not have a fixed IP address by which oai-enb-cu (or another eNB) can communicate with it.
 The onos-e2t component exposes a service in port 36421, which is associated with the IP address of the eno1 interface (i.e., the default gateway interface) where it is running.
 To check that IP address run the command "kubectl -n riab get svc".
 In the output of this command, one of the lines should show something similar to "onos-e2t-external        NodePort    x.y.w.z   <none>        36421:36421/SCTP             0m40s".
 The IP address "x.y.w.z" shown in the output of the previous command (listed in the onos-e2t-external service) is the one that is accessible from the outside of the RIC VM, i.e., by the oai-enb-cu in case of this tutorial.
 In a test case with another eNB, that should be the IP address to be configured in the eNB so it can communicate with onos RIC.**

+## OAI/USRP Requirements

-## Install the requirements for OpenAirInterface (OAI) and USRP B210 in both NUC machines
+Install the requirements for OpenAirInterface (OAI) and USRP B210 in both NUC machines.

 Before we start this section, we consider the NUC machines already have Ubuntu 18.04 server OS installed.
 **Also, please DO NOT connect the USRP B210 device to the NUC machines yet.**